 Dancing could be sinful depending on the context and environment.
 In previous generations, some Pentecostals have argued that Christians should avoid dancing because it’s an activity associated with the world.
 In this view, any activity, whether it’s inherently sinful or not, out of simply being associated with the world, should be avoided.

 Similarly, if the “world” goes to movie theatres, Christians shouldn’t do that.
 If the “world” wears a certain style of clothing, Christians shouldn’t do that.
 While some Pentecostals still live according to guidelines like these, disassociation with social norms and trends no longer characterizes Pentecostalism as a whole.
+(Also see Pentecostal vs Apostolic: What’s the Difference?)

 It may be wise to avoid dancing depending on what kind of touching is involved.
 For some people, touching another person in certain ways and on certain parts of their body – though not overtly sexual – may jeopardize the purity of their heart or mind.
 Even though the particular kind of dance in this case isn’t necessarily sinful in itself, it can still lead a person to sin in other ways.